Eschatologue/CM_wiki/docs/equipment/adventuring-gear/firearm-augment.md

 ### Cost

 ***Material Costs.*** The cost of an Augmentation represents its base purchase price.
-Crafting an Augmentation follows the rulings in [Equipment Crafting](../crafting.md#time).

-:   Once you have crafted an Augmentation for a particular firearm category, you can reuse that same Augmentation for other firearms of the same category without additional cost.
+:   Once you have crafted or bought an Augmentation for a particular firearm category, you can reuse that same Augmentation for other firearms of the same category without additional cost.

 ### Stackable